 The UK government has also confirmed that new students who are starting courses in 2017/18 will also be eligible to receive the funding package currently available to EU students until they complete their studies, regardless of any changes to the UK membership of the EU.

-If you wish to apply for funding to cover some or all of the cost of your tuition fees, you will need to complete and submit the Application for Student Finance form (EU16N).
+If you wish to apply for funding to cover some or all of the cost of your tuition fees, you will need to complete and submit the Application for Student Finance form (EU17N).

-For information on how to apply and to download the EU16N form, please visit 'Student Finance: how to apply' and scroll down to the 'New EU students' section.
+For information on how to apply for EU students, please visit 'Student Finance: how to apply' and scroll down to the 'New EU students' section.

 Part-time students can also apply for their tuition fee loan through Student Finance England after checking that the intensity of their course is over 25%.
 Further details for part-time students including a 'Part-time loans guide' can be found on the UK Government website.